 - Add the onion and bell pepper to the fat in the pan and cook until vegetables begin to soften, 1 to 2 minutes.
 Lower heat to medium low and stir in the lima beans, corn, tomato, sugar, salt and pepper.

 - Add the tomato sauce and water, bring to the simmer, cover, and simmer for 15 minutes.
 Add the okra and simmer for 10 minutes more or until the okra is fork tender but not mushy.
-Remove from the heat, cover and allow to sit for 10 minutes before serving.
+Remove from the heat, cover and allow to sit for 10 minutes.
+Add back in the bacon and serve it up.

 Nutrition